magenta-aps/mox/doc/user/querying-data.rst

    As an example, the REST interface for Organisation is specified
    here: http://beta.rammearkitektur.dk/index.php/LoRA_Organisationsservice

-Please note that in comparison with this official implementation, our system currently does not support the parameters ``-miljø`` and ``-version``.
+Please note that in comparison with this official specification, our system currently does not support the parameters ``-miljø`` and ``-version``.